 2.Running the analysis

-The rows show the two factors, their interaction, and the error term (here called Residual).
-For each of these, the columns show the degrees of freedom df, the sums of squares SS, the mean square MS (= SS/df), the F-ratio (= MS for that row / MS Residual), p (the chance that an effect is due to chance), and 2 measures we’ll talk about in Power and Size.
+The rows show the two factors (WdStatus, Item), their interaction (WdStatus*Item), and the error term.
+For each of these, the columns show the sums of squares SS, the degrees of freedom df, the mean square MS (= SS/df), the F-ratio (= MS for that row / MS Error), and Significance (p, the chance that an effect is due to chance).
 Since the 2 factors each had only 2 levels, their df is 1, and since MS = SS/df, here the value of MS = the value of SS.
-For all three F-ratios, the denominator is the Residual MS. Its df is related to the fact that there are 20 subjects in the entire experiment.
+For all three F-ratios, the denominator is the MS Error.
+Its df is related to the fact that there are 24 datapoints in the entire experiment, minus the other df.

 Do the analysis again, selecting only one independent variable, and compare the results.